Country singer Joe Diffie dies of coronavirus complications

 NEW YORK (AP) — Country singer Joe Diffie, who had a string of hits in the 1990s with chart-topping ballads and honky-tonk singles like “Home” and “Pickup Man,” has died after testing positive for COVID-19.
 He was 61.

 Diffie on Friday announced he had contracted the coronavirus, becoming the first country star to go public with such a diagnosis.
-Diffie’s publicist Scott Adkins said the singer died Sunday due to complications from the virus.
+Diffie’s publicist Scott Adkins said the singer died Sunday in Nashville, Tennessee, due to complications from the virus.

 Diffie, a native of Tulsa, Oklahoma, was a member of the Grand Ole Opry for more than 25 years.
 His hits included “Honky Tonk Attitude,” “Prop Me Up Beside the Jukebox (If I Die),” “Bigger Than the Beatles” and “If the Devil Danced (In Empty Pockets).”

 His mid-90s albums “Honkey Tonk Attitude” and “Third Rock From the Sun” went platinum.
-Eighteen of Diffie’s singles landed in the top 10, with five going No. 1.
+Eighteen of Diffie’s singles landed in the top 10 on the country charts, with five going No. 1.
 In his 2013 single “1994,” Jason Aldean name-checked the ’90s country mainstay.

+Diffie shared in a Grammy award for best country collaboration for the song “Same Old Train,” with Merle Haggard, Marty Stuart and others.
+His last solo album was 2010’s “The Bluegrass Album: Homecoming.”

-Diffie is survived by his wife, Theresa Crump, and five children from his four marriages.
+Diffie is survived by his wife, Tara Terpening Diffie, and seven children from four marriages.